"The Holy Rosary is the storehouse of countless blessings."

 Blessed Alan de la Roche

 Praying the Rosary is a wonderful way to grow deeper in faith, and grow closer to Jesus.
 If you are learning to pray the Rosary for the first time, a great plan is to print out the prayers, and then follow along with a video, like this one.
 Then as you memorize the prayers this guide should help you stay on track.
-Be sure to check out our guide for new learners and beginners.

 How to "Pray" the Rosary

 Before you get started, it's important to remember how to pray this holy prayer.
 The Rosary is not simply a series of words that you meaninglessly repeat, over and over.
 The Rosary is a meditative prayer based up on Scripture.
 When we pray the Rosary, we ask Mary to pray for us.
 We ask for her help to contemplate Jesus's life, death, and resurrection.
 We ask her to help us get closer to her son.

 So when you pray the Rosary, try not to focus on the words being said.
 Seek to think about the life of Jesus.
 Let the words flow by, and meditate on the pivotal moment of Jesus's life.
 This is a prayer about growing closer to our Lord.

 Learn more about really praying the Rosary here.

 Free Printable Guides:

 How to Pray the Rosary Guide - PDF File

 The Prayers of the Rosary - PDF File